codyngpriest/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 4. Star wars Wedge Antilles
 This is a script that prints the number of movies where the character “Wedge Antilles” is present.

+5. Loripsum
+This is a script that gets the contents of a webpage and stores it in a file.